It's Halloween Week at the Manor

 This is the overlooked layer that separates amateur from deliberate.
 Ambient sound (wind, thunder, creaking wood, distant wolves, dripping water) played underneath your music adds a cinematic dimension that music alone cannot achieve.

 How to do it: Run your music playlist through your main speaker system.
 Run an ambient sound loop through a separate, smaller speaker placed in a different part of the room (or in a hallway, near the entrance, in the bathroom).
 The sounds should be barely perceptible, felt more than heard.
+For more on the science of layered audio, our sound design masterclass covers directional audio and syncing sound to scares.

 Our sound mixer lets you build custom ambient layers from 20+ atmospheric loops.
 Combine “distant thunder” with “fireplace crackle” and “old house creaks” for a haunted manor backdrop.
 Or “wind” with “wolf howl” and “church bell” for a Gothic countryside feel.